Passionate about his purpose, trendsetting in his approaches,

 An author, Bishop Brooks published his first of twelve books he feels mandated to write in October of 2010, entitled “Munchausen By Pastor: Redefining Spiritual Paternity.”
 Since then he has followed up with a pocket guide on ecclesiastical vestments entitled “Clothed in Humility,” and he is actively writing several other titles for future release.
 His various ministry ideals and initiatives are fueled by his personal ministry charge, “To affect a relevant change to the body of Christ.”
 With a heart for social justice and a drive for social engagement, Bishop Brooks continually seeks other ways he can serve the community, to include; serving as a Police Department Chaplain for the City of Plainfield, NJ, membership in the non-profit organization Social Justice Matters and being a member of the Scotch Plains-Fanwood Ministerium where clergy, community leaders, and local officials meet regularly to work together in communication and support, to best serve the communities of Scotch Plains and Fanwood.
 As of September 2016, Bishop Brooks began his two-year term as the President of the Scotch Plains-Fanwood Ministerium.

-Bishop Brooks works full-time in Public Safety as a 911 Communications Officer and an Auxiliary/Special Police Lieutenant.
-He is currently completing his third academic degree, a Master of Arts in Theological Studies with a concentration in Church History, with plans to attend law school thereafter.
+Bishop Brooks works full-time in Public Safety as a Public Safety Telecommunicator and an Auxiliary/Special Police Lieutenant.
+He is currently completing his second Masters degree, a Master of Science in Criminal Justice, with plans to attend law school thereafter.
 Above all, he is most blessed by the love, life, and ministry he shares with his wife, Lady Shonda-Reneé Brooks and their three children; Aislinn Victoria-Jon'Nae, Justus Wesley-Alexander, and Chloe Naomi-Grace.